coheigea/testcases/apache/cxf/cxf-ldap/README.md

 JAASUsernameTokenValidator, which dispatches the username/passwords to the directory server for authentication via LDAP.

-Tests are added for authentication using both Sun and Jetty's LdapLoginModules.
+Tests are added for authentication using Sun, Jetty and Karaf's LdapLoginModules.

 2) AuthorizationTest